 We present a computational procedure to identify novel spliced transcripts in vertebrate genomes using conserved splice sites and signatures of length-constrained exons.
-We deliberately neglect features of protein-coding genes and outline a first conceptual approach towards the de-novo prediction of long non-coding RNAs.
+We deliberately neglect features of protein-coding genes and outline a first conceptual approach toward the de novo prediction of lncRNAs.